techcommdude/commerce/readme_additonal.md

 * Whitenoise should be installed at the latest version.

-**Also sometimes need to run collectstatic locally before pushing to Heroku:**
+**Also sometimes need to run collectstatic locally in the Python command line before pushing to Heroku:**

 python ./manage.py collectstatic